 BSc(Pharm), RPh, ACPR, MSc, Dipl (Epi&Biostats), PhD, FCSHP

-Dr. Judith Soon is an assistant professor in the UBC Faculty of Pharmaceutical Sciences, an associate member of the UBC School of Population & Public Health and the UBC Department of Family Practice, and a member of the Women's Health Research Institute.
+Dr. Judith Soon is an associate professor in the UBC Faculty of Pharmaceutical Sciences, an associate member of the UBC Department of Family Practice, and a member of the Women's Health Research Institute.
 Following her BSc(Pharm) degree at UBC, she completed a hospital pharmacy residency at St. Paul's Hospital, practiced on an interprofessional geriatric team, and was a drug information specialist at the BC Drug and Poison Information Centre.
 Subsequently, she developed and maintained a province-wide consultant clinical pharmacy program for 55 long-term care facilities serviced by community pharmacies.
 She initiated an innovative multi-centre adverse drug reaction monitoring program within the long-term care setting, and was awarded fellow status in the Canadian Society of Hospital Pharmacists.
 She returned to graduate school at UBC and completed her MSc and PhD studies with a focus on pharmaceutical outcomes research, and completed a diploma (epidemiology and biostatistics) at McGill University with a specialty in pharmacoepidemiology.
 Dr. Soon received numerous scholarships, including a MRC-CDMA-CEM Studentship in Pharmacoepidemiology.
 Prior to joining the UBC Faculty of Pharmaceutical Sciences, she taught in the Entry-Level PharmD program at the University of Washington School of Pharmacy.

 Dr. Soon is the national mifepristone pharmacist expert on Mifegymiso® (Health Canada approved July 2015) for the Canadian Pharmacists Association.
 She is actively involved in the development and dissemination of mifepristone educational and professional initiatives to pharmacists across Canada.
 She is a founding member of the Contraception Access Research Team (CART-GRAC) and Canadian Abortion Providers Support (CAPS) Community of Care, and assisted with the development of the SOGC Clinical Guidelines for medical abortion and the Mifegymiso Training Program.
 As Health Canada originally specified mifepristone could only be dispensed by physicians, she collaborated nationally with physician experts to successfully enable pharmacists to be able to stock the drug, dispense prescriptions, enter data into provincial drug databases and facilitate billing procedures.